PeteC/petec.github.io/source/_posts/2013-07-30-ios-7-blurred-views.markdown

 ## Summary

-The code for this post is available on Github <ADD_GITHUB_URL> and includes a sample project.
+The Xcode project for this article is available on <a href="https://bitbucket.org/PeteC/glassviewexample">Bitbucket</a>.